hernangiraldo/game-key-typing/README.md

 ## TODO
 - [ ] Implement an API integration to fetch random texts dynamically for the typing game.
-- [ ] Develop an algorithm for calculating scores based on typing speed and accuracy.
-- [ ] Add functionality to accumulate and display the player's score after each round.
 - [ ] Create a system to detect and validate the end of the game, ensuring proper scoring and the option to restart or exit.